Delay and Millis in Arduino

 Long duration = millis() – startTime;

-We can customize the functionality for your application, but in this example, an LED is flashed five times per second even while the print statement in the loop is delayed for four-second intervals:
+In this example, we customize the functionality for your application, flashing an LED five times per second while delaying the print statement in the loop for four-second intervals.

 ** Connect a LED on Pin 13